CleanroomMC/MixinBooter/README.md

 - As of 5.0, [MixinExtras by @LlamaLad7](https://github.com/LlamaLad7/MixinExtras) is shaded.
 Available for developers to use.

 - As of 8.0, MixinBooter will now work from 1.8 - 1.12.2.
 One single build works with all these versions!
 (TODO: LiteLoader support?)

+- As of 8.4, MixinBooter actively attempts to be compatible with [SpongeForge](https://github.com/SpongePowered/SpongeForge)

 ### Tidbits: